facelessuser/RegReplace/docs/usage.md

     "on_save_sequences": [
         // An example on_save event that removes dangling commas from json files
         // - file_regex: an array of regex strings that must match the file for the sequence to be applied
+        //   To enable such features as case insensitivity, you can use '(?i)' at the start of the regex.
+        //   See https://docs.python.org/3.4/library/re.html for more information on Python's re.
         // - file_pattern: an array of file patterns that must match for the sequence to be applied
         // - sequence: an array of replacement definitions to be applied on saving the file
         // - multi_pass: perform multiple passes on file to catch all regex instances